Aral-Sarrafi/Object_Detection_and_Tracking/README.md

 ### 5. Object Detection on Video Stream

 The same procedure for object detection on images can be applied to the frames of a video.
 Moreover, in videos the detections from the previous frames can be used to improve the detection.
 In this implementation I applied a threshold on a heatmap for **15 frames** of the video to increace the accuracy of the pipeline.
 Other advance methods such as Kalman filter can be also added to the pipeline to increase the accuracy and to provide smooth tracking.
 Moreover, in videos the search area and windows can be selected based on the previous frames that can also increase the accuracu and reduce the pipeline response time.
 The [**My_result.avi**](https://github.com/Aral-Sarrafi/Object_Detection_and_Tracking/blob/master/My_video.avi) and [**test_reult.avi**](https://github.com/Aral-Sarrafi/Object_Detection_and_Tracking/blob/master/test_result.avi) are some the results of the desgined pipeline for vehicle detection and tracking.
 The gif below also shows some the results obtained from this pipeline.
+There are some detections from the other lane which can be filterd out by a better selection of search region and playing with threshold values.

 <img src = "myvideo.gif" width = "400" hight = "400">

 ### 6. Discussion

+With in this project an object detection and tracking pipeline was implemented in python. **Color histogram**, **spatial bin** , and **HOG features** on all channels of the **YUV** image was used as features for detection.
+A **Support Vector Machine (SVM)** was trained on labeld data set to detect vehicles from non-vehicle images.
+A sliding window approach was implemented for object detection and searching in the image for the vehicles.
+A heatmap approach was used to filter out some of the outliers and also combined the mutiple detections of the same object.

+The major challenge that I faced in this project was filtering the False-Positives.
+The False positives were handled by thresholding the heatmap image and also filtering the detection with low detection confidence.
+For future work some improvemets can be considered:

+**1. Using other vehicle and non-vehicle data set to increase the generality of the trained SVM**

+**2. Adding a Kalman-Filter estimator to the video processing pipeline to make the predictions more accurate and smoother**

+**3. Using more advanced features such as SIFT**